arielnlee/Platypus/README.md

 Run `fine-tuning.sh`.

-Note: The script above uses torchrun.
+Note: The script above uses `torchrun`.
 PyTorch is not in `requirements.txt` since technically you can run the repository without it.
 To use the script above, please install [PyTorch](https://pytorch.org/get-started/locally/).
-We recommend using torchrun and PyTorch 2.0+ for speed + `torch.compile`.
+We recommend using `torchrun` and PyTorch 2.0+ for speed + `torch.compile`.

 Hyperparameters used to fine-tune Platypus-30B follow: